chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 console.log(result[1]); // Logs: 18
 ```

-So here we have an exmpla of using multicall with Ethers.
+So here we have an example of using multicall with Ethers.
 You can see at the top we're importing the multicall abi.
 We're also setting the address here, and creating the contract.
 Now the multicall contract works just like any other contract, so to use multicall, we're going to call the aggregate3 function.
 This function takes a list as an input, where each item in the list is a view that we want to query.
 The struct for this requires the target address of the contract we want to read, in this case, the UNI token contract again.
 Allow failure is pretty much just if this call should be wrapped in a try/catch or not.
-And the calldata is the hexidecimal data for the view you would like to query and the parameters.
-Here we are querying two views, symbol and decimals.
+And the calldata is the hexadecimal data for the view you would like to query and the parameters.
+Here we are querying two views, symbols and decimals.
 Thankfully Ethers has a nice helper function for us that allows us to encode the function data so we can just enter the name of the view we want.
 We can see what is returned from here is a list of the results.

 So this is just one contract call, so you can see how this would reduce RPC calls and speed up queries.